williammichaelcaldwell/resume/README.md

 Michael is a talented and experienced software engineer, architect, product developer and manager, as well as a counselor, coach and organization leader.

 ## Education
-•	B.A. with Distinction – The University of North Carolina at Chapel Hill, 1993.
-Phi Beta Kappa member.
-University Honors Program member.
-Fellow of the College of Arts and Sciences.
+B.A. with Distinction – The University of North Carolina at Chapel Hill, 1993.
+•	Member, Phi Beta Kappa
+•	University Honors Program, taking 15 or more honors courses
+•	Fellow of the College of Arts and Sciences.

 ## Experience